 You can then start painting 2 to 3 coats of trim paint.
 Depending on the color of the trim, you may need only 2 instead of 3.

 Step 5: “PRIME” the surface

-To cut down on some of the chalk dust mess after “priming” we used a shop-vac to clean up the loose dust, and brushed it with a soft hand broom.
-Sweep and vacuum, over and over!
+If you want to cut down on some of the chalk dust, you can use a Shop-Vac to clean up it and brush it with a soft hand brush.

 Step 6: (Mounting the Chalkboard)

-Using “Liquid Nails”, we attached a small board on the back of the chalkboard and let it dry overnight.
-We then screwed the sides of the chalkboard (on the trim) and the TOP of the anchoring board glued to the back to a horizontal board on the fence, which actually worked out to be the right height for a toddler to have full access to the entire chalkboard.
-At her short height, my daughter doesn’t have to reach up to use the board, and we get to sit and interact with her at her level.
+After that, you can screw the sides of the chalkboard (on the trim) and the TOP of the anchoring board glued to the back to a horizontal board on the fence, which worked out to be the right height for a toddler to have full access to the entire chalkboard.

-Depending on the construction of your fence/wall, you may choose a different way to “mount” the chalkboard to your surface, I will just suggest that you make sure its attached safely and securely.
-You don’t want a piece of cement board crashing down on your toddler.
+Depending on the construction of your fence or wall, you may choose a different way to “mount” the chalkboard to your surface.
+Make sure the chalkboard is attached safely and securely so that there won’t be any injuries to your kids.
+You don’t want a cement board comes crashing down on your kid now, do you?